-The financial report has now been filed.
+I make the following comments to assist you when you next prepare a financial report.
 You are not required to take any further action in respect of the report lodged.
+The FWC will confirm these concerns have been addressed prior to filing next year's report.